lovetoys/lovetoys/README.md

 Color(0, 0, 0)
 ```

-#### Component.register(path)

-Register the component for loading it conveniently with Component.load.

-- **path** A path in a format accepted by require()

 #### Component.create(name, [fields, defaults])

-Create a new component class.

 - **fields** (Table) - A list of Strings specifying the property names of the new component.
 The constructor of the component class will accept each of these properties as arguments, in the order they appear in the `fields` list.
 - **defaults** (Table) - Key value pairs where each pair describes the default value for the property named like the pairs key.

+Create a new component class.

 ```lua
 -- Create a Color component with the default color set to blue